wangjy38/1007_Yelp_Project/README.md

 * Visualize the relationships between NYC restaurant’s price levels, ratings, and food cuisines with various plot styles using pygal[2]

 Analysis:
-* Give interpretation on each graph to unfold the relationship between price levels, ratings, and good categories.
+* Give interpretation on each graph to unfold the relationship between price levels, ratings, and food categories

 ### II.
 METHODOLOGY
 1. Using Yelp’s Fusion API to fetch data of restaurants by certain categories and store it in a dataframe.